thenexthub/Codira/docs/proposals/Concurrency.rst

 address spaces.
 It is very useful to be able to share large data structures without copying them around.
 Mutable data can be shared between threads as long as the access to the data is synchronized and some program properties are verified by the compiler.
-In Swift thread safety is implemented by preventing threads from sharing mutable memory.
+In Codira thread safety is implemented by preventing threads from sharing mutable memory.

 Proposal
 ========

-In Swift, new threads are created in a new memory enclave that is separate from the parent thread.
+In Codira, new threads are created in a new memory enclave that is separate from the parent thread.
 Values can be copied in and out of the new thread context, but the child thread must never obtain a reference that points to the outside world.
 Non-reentrant code needs to be explicitly marked as such.
-Swift enforces these rules statically.
-The rest of this section describes how Swift ensures safety and deals with global variables and unsafe code.
+Codira enforces these rules statically.
+The rest of this section describes how Codira ensures safety and deals with global variables and unsafe code.

 The three basic elements of thread safety
 -----------------------------------------

-The Swift language has three features that allow it to ensure thread safety and enforce it at compile time:
+The Codira language has three features that allow it to ensure thread safety and enforce it at compile time:

 1. Copyable Protocol